 Mediation will be convened within ninety (90) working days of receipt of the timely request for mediation.
-The Adjustment board shall be comprised of a mediator from the State Mediation Service, one (1) Union representative and one (1) representative of the County.

 The mediator shall be selected by mutual agreement from the State Conciliation Service.

 E. Step 5.
 Arbitration

 If the grievance is not resolved at Step 4, either the Union or the County may require that the grievance be referred to an impartial arbitrator who shall be designated by mutual agreement between the Union and the Director of Human Resources or his/her designee.